jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 	<div><b>November 2022</b></div>
-	<div>Happy to announce that both papers submitted to <a href="https://www.aeroconf.org/">AeroConf 2023</a> are accepted, all thanks to my intern mentor and my colleagues I met at GSFC!</div>
+	<div>Happy to announce that both papers we submitted to <a href="https://www.aeroconf.org/">AeroConf 2023</a> are accepted.
+Many thanks to my intern mentor and my colleagues I met at GSFC for making this project possible!</div>
 </li>

 <li>